pwlong/apples/README.md

     |-- nBitAdder_TB.sv             <--- test bench for both Verilog modules
     `-- nBitCarryLookAheadAdder.sv  <--- Verilog source for nBit adder

-After running the tests, ./ will also have QuestaSim produced files & work directory as well as the detailed logs produced by the test bench.
+After running the tests, ./ will also have QuestaSim-produced files & work directory as well as the detailed logs produced by the test bench.